Marques Bolden: Cleveland Cavaliers / Canton / Cleveland Charge (2019–2021)

-After going undrafted in the 2019 NBA Draft, Bolden joined the Cleveland Cavaliers in the 2019 NBA Summer League.
+After going undrafted in the 2019 NBA draft, Bolden joined the Cleveland Cavaliers in the 2019 NBA Summer League.
 On October 19, 2019, the Cavaliers released Bolden, later to add him to the roster of their NBA G League affiliate, the Canton Charge.

 On January 30, 2020, the Cleveland Cavaliers announced that they had signed Bolden to a 10-day contract.
 Bolden was reported to have returned to the Canton Charge after the contract expired.

 On November 30, 2020, the Cleveland Cavaliers announced that they had added Bolden, and the contract was converted to a two-way contract on December 19.
 On February 24, 2021, the Cavaliers waived Bolden, and two days later on February 26, he was re-acquired by the Charge.

 Salt Lake City Stars (2021–2023)

 On September 28, 2021, Bolden signed with the Utah Jazz.
 He was waived prior to the start of the season and added to the roster of their G League affiliate, the Salt Lake City Stars.

-On September 22, 2022, Bolden signed an Exhibit 10 contract with Milwaukee Bucks.
-He was waived on October 16 prior to the start of the regular season.

-On October 23, 2022, Bolden rejoined the Salt Lake City Stars on their training camp roster.
+On September 22, 2022, Bolden signed with the Milwaukee Bucks, but was waived on October 16, prior to the start of the regular season.
+Seven days later, he rejoined the Salt Lake City Stars.

-On January 25, 2023, Bolden was placed on the injured list, ending his season with the Salt Lake City Stars.
+On January 25, 2023, Bolden was placed on the injured list, ending his season with the Stars.

+Milwaukee Bucks / Wisconsin Herd (2023–2024)

+On October 2, 2023, Bolden once again signed with the Milwaukee Bucks. and on October 21, his deal was converted into a two-way contract.
+On January 7, 2024, he was waived by the Bucks and five days later, he joined the Wisconsin Herd.